 What is Income Protection?

-You don’t have to declare any of your expenses such as outgoings towards mortgages, loans or other commitments as income protection is purely income based.
+Income protection is purely income based.
+This means you do not have to declare any of your expenses such as outgoings towards mortgages, loans, or other commitments, thus simplifying the process.

-With the short term policies, the cover options you have available are:
+With short-term policies, the cover options available are:

-With the short term policies, the maximum number of months you can seek a claim will be 12 to 18 months.
-With the long term policies, you can cover until your age of 65 years.
-It is important to note that if you are looking for unemployment only then the maximum you can cover will be only 12 to 18 months.
+Short-term policies pay out for a defined period and are designed to give you time to regain your health or find another job and get back to work.
+Generally, the maximum number of months you can seek a claim will be anywhere from 12 months to 18 months.
+Therefore, it is important to note that if you are looking for unemployment only then the maximum you can cover will be only 12 to 18 months.

-The other difference between short term and long term policies is the way they are underwritten.
+One main difference between short term and long-term policies is the way they are underwritten.
 This is applicable for accident and sickness policies.
-The short term policies are usually underwritten only when a claim is made which means the insurer will offer you a policy without going into any details of your medical conditions and you can buy them immediately.
-The long term policies are underwritten before you buy them and you will have to go through a detailed medical interview.
+The short-term policies are usually underwritten only when a claim is made which means the insurer will offer you a policy without going into any details of your medical conditions and you can buy them immediately.
+The long-term policies are underwritten before you buy them, and you will have to go through a detailed medical interview to be eligible.

 Eligibility and Excess Periods